What is Vbeam Laser?

 What is the procedure for being treated with Vbeam?

-Your practitioner will ensure you are as comfortable as possible; most patients are reclined or lying down depending on the area being treated.
-Both the patient and the practitioner will be wearing protective eyewear.
+Your treatment provider will ensure you are as comfortable as possible; most patients are reclined or lying down depending on the area being treated.
+Both the patient and the treatment provider will be wearing protective eyewear.
 When treatment begins, the laser will be calibrated and parameters will be set based on the specific condition being treated, each condition and each individual is unique and these settings maximize the results you will see following treatment.

 Does Vbeam hurt?

 Typically, there is mild to no discomfort associated with Vbeam.
-Protective eyewear is worn by both you and the provider during this treatment.
-The Vbeam has a built-in Integrated Dynamic Cooling Device that sprays a cold (cryogen) mist across the skin, eliminating any discomfort beyond a warm, tingling sensation while the doctor glides it across your skin.
+Protective eyewear is worn by both you and the treatment provider during this treatment.
+The Vbeam has a built-in Integrated Dynamic Cooling Device that sprays a cold (cryogen) mist across the skin, eliminating any discomfort beyond a warm, tingling sensation while your treatment provider glides it across your skin.